ibireme/yyjson/doc/Building.md

 ●**YYJSON_DISABLE_READER**<br/>
 Define it as 1 to disable the JSON reader.<br/>
-This may reduce binary size if you don't need read JSON.<br/>
+This flag can reduce binary size if you don't need to read JSON.<br/>
 These functions will be disabled by this flag:

 ```